scott-huberty/me/docs/me.rst

 Bio
 ===

 I am  a Post Doctoral Researcher at the University of Southern California.
+My research focuses on Machine Learning, Signal and Image Processing, Brain Imaging (EEG, MEG, fMRI) Scientific Computing, Optimization, and Software Engineering.

 I received my  doctoral training in the life sciences, and I  am an avid contributor to all things Scientific Python.
 I am usually working on open source projects, and love to